Do you know you can save money by making your own foaming hand soap? It’s very easy and you can customize it your favorite using essential oils.

 Foaming hand soap is my favorite.
 I feel like it lasts longer and it’s easier to control coming out of the pump compared to a liquid hand soap, so there is less of a mess on the counter with little ones.

-For a long time, my favorite foaming hand soap was the 100% Pure Hydrating Wash when we were buying hand soap (they no longer sell it).
 I love the convenience of buying hand soap, but it’s not that cost-effective to purchase it (especially at the rate my girls go through it).
 That’s why I started making my own foaming hand soap a few years ago.

 You can re-use foaming hand soap bottle you already have – that’s how I started out.
 Over time though, I wanted something that looked a bit nicer in my bathroom, so I picked up a glass foaming hand soap pump on Amazon.
 It holds a lot of soap and it foams up well too.